Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-It was too early to go to the recording studio once the shooting was over.
-To kill time, Paul McCartney brought John Lennon to his Cavendish Avenue home, George Harrison went to the nearby London Zoo with Mal Evans and Ringo Starr went shopping.
+After the photo shoot, it was too early to begin work in the recording studio.
+To pass the time, Paul McCartney brought John Lennon to his Cavendish Avenue home, George Harrison visited the nearby London Zoo with Mal Evans, and Ringo Starr went shopping.

-They were back at EMI Studios at 2:30 pm to continue the recording of the album.
+They returned to EMI Studios at 2:30 pm to continue work on the album.

-The basic track of “The End” had been recorded on July 23 and some overdubs had been added on August 5 and 7.
-On this day, Paul added bass and Ringo some drums to the closing section of the track.
-The next overdubs would be added on August 15, 1969.
+The basic track of “The End” had been recorded on July 23, with overdubs added on August 5 and 7.
+On this day, Paul added bass and Ringo contributed additional drums to the closing section of the track.
+Further overdubs would be added on August 15 and August 18.

-John’s “I Want You (She’s So Heavy)” had not been touched since April 20, 1969.
-On this day, John used George’s Moog synthesizer installed in Room 43 of EMI Studios, to add some white noise towards the end of the track.
+John Lennon’s “I Want You (She’s So Heavy)” had not been worked on since April 20, 1969.
+On this day, John used George Harrison’s Moog synthesizer, installed in Room 43 of EMI Studios, to add white noise towards the end of the track.
+The signal from the Moog was fed into the control room of Studio Two, where the engineering team recorded the overdubs.

 Later that day, we continued the work at hand, with Paul and Ringo overdubbing guitar and tambourine on “Oh Darling” while George set up the Moog synthesizer at John’s request and twiddled the knobs as the great behemoth spit out white noise, tacked onto the end of “I Want You (She’s So Heavy).”
 We ended the session fairly early.